Moonbeam (band): 2000s

+At the end of 2005, Moonbeam created a platform for the release of their own works, the first Russian digital record label Moonbeam Digital.

 In 2007 Moonbeam signed contracts with some of the biggest labels in the Netherlands - High Contrast Recordings, which released the Cocoon EP, and Black Hole Recordings, which became home to two new releases, "I Love Mornings" and "See The Difference Inside".

 2008 began with a remix of Perfect Strangers' "Ode Ao Sol".
 Later, Moonbeam published a remix of Marcus Schössow's "Chase My Rabbit" on Black Hole Recordings.

 In addition, Markus Schulz includes Moonbeam's remix of Lens' "Beyond The Shadows" in his compilation Amsterdam'08, and Incentive Company and Ministry of Sound signed a contract to produce a remix in the UK and Ireland.
 In 2008 many of Moonbeam's original tracks and remixes found their way into various collections, such as Mr Sam's "Opus Secundo", Trance Mission, Trance Energy, Ibiza Trance House 2008, and others.

 In the spring of 2008, the brothers went on an international tour, stopping in places such as Miami, Japan, and Australia.
 At the end of the same year, English label SOUNDZ produced the world premiere of the album "Consumption".

 2009 saw the release of the single "30 Days Of Drought", which was released on the label Proton Music.
 This was followed by several more releases on various labels.
 In late spring Moonbeam took part in a Depeche Mode remix contest.
 A month later, the duo opened for Tiësto in the "Tiësto Summer Tour" in Kyiv.
 Many tracks were released during this period, including the single "Angel / Lacula" on the label Black Hole Recordings and several remixes.
 The group toured in Germany, The Netherlands, India, France, Japan, Australia, Ukraine, and Russia.

 At the end of 2009, the track "About You" (ft.
 Avis Vox) was included in the compilation A State Of Trance Yearmix 2009, mixed by Armin van Buuren.